aryangorwade/NoBullying/README.md

 resulting model is used on all Discord conversations after that.

 It makes use of several libraries, including the following: nltk, sklearn, matplotlib, gensim, dotenv, pandas, etc.

-For more information, please check out https://devpost.com/software/racism-stopper and the video linked in the page.
-This bot was created for the 2022 Impact hacks hackathon.